valerieholtz/Hate-Speech-Detector/README.md

 ## Evaluation

-For evauation the f1 score as a a good metric for a heavily imbalanced dataset and the AUPRC score and confusion matrix showing the model’s handling of the positive Hate Speech examples, was taken into account.
+For evaluation, the f1 score as a a good metric for a heavily imbalanced dataset and the AUPRC score and confusion matrix showing the model’s handling of the positive Hate Speech examples, was taken into account.

-*Results:*
+*Results*

 <img src="https://user-images.githubusercontent.com/79086000/145720505-8ff5e865-7550-4d2d-b628-349a0b0fb2a5.png" width="350">

-*Confusion Matrix:*
+*Confusion Matrix*

 ![image](https://user-images.githubusercontent.com/79086000/145720517-9b52aa70-0d1c-49b5-be8e-4bdb33e4b5d7.png)

-As it was the goal to detect complex cases of Hate Speech, for the model evaluation the performance on fitting real life examples was taking into account.
-As expected with the f1 and AUPRC score, „deepset/bert-base-german-cased-sentiment-Germeval17“ performed best on examples as the following:
+As it was the goal to detect complex cases of Hate Speech, the model's performance on such real life examples was tested.
+As expected with the best f1 and AUPRC score, „deepset/bert-base-german-cased-sentiment-Germeval17“ performed best on cases as the following:

 ![image](https://user-images.githubusercontent.com/79086000/145720530-0fd4bb02-03b8-4dd2-a8cf-15cf946ef0a5.png)